chirpley/docs/docs/source/asbrand.rst

   :width: 400
   :align: center
   :alt: Name Campaign
-  :class: with-shadow

 Set a attractive and recognizable name for your campaign.
 This is the first thing an influencer see when he/she gets an invite.

 Set the budget
 ~~~~~~~~~~~~